Home » YouTube » Copyright Claims Vs. Copyright Strikes: How They Differ?

 What Is A Copyright Claim On YouTube?

 A Copyright claim on YouTube is called a Content ID Claim.
-YouTube has strict and stringent rules if a video violates the copyright claim rules without authorization.
+YouTube has strict and stringent rules, and if a video violates the copyright claim rules without authorization,

 So, when a copyright claim is sent to you by the owner, here are a few things that you must know about the Content claim ID: